vanjs-org/van/components/README.md

 ### Tooltip

-Creates a tooltip above a DOM node which typically shows the DOM node is hovered.
+Creates a tooltip above a DOM node which typically shows when the DOM node is hovered.

 #### Signature